justinrabe/api-dashboard/readme.md

     AddDate
     UpdateDate

+SQL Stored Procs and table functions:
+    Stored proc to insert each of the above schemas, removes redundancies and doesn't insert if record already exists.

 Use a dashboard app to display data.
 What Dashboard Apps do we want to use?
     Tableau
     PowerBI

 Apache Airflow to run this daily.
 We want this running every morning.
 Other options are a basic scheduler library, but I want to learn Apache.